Title: Out of Sight, Out of Time

 Publication Date: 13 March 2012

-Once she returns to school, however, Cammie realizes that even the Gallagher Academy now holds more questions than answers.
+Once she returns to school, however, Cammie realises that even the Gallagher Academy now holds more questions than answers.
 Cammie, her friends, and mysterious spy-guy Zach must face their most difficult challenge yet as they travel to the other side of the world, hoping to piece together the clues that Cammie left behind.
 It’s a race against time.
 The Circle is hot on their trail and willing stop at nothing to prevent Cammie from remembering what she did last summer.

 WARNING: This review may contain spoilers for those who have not read the previous four books in the series.
 Reviews of those can be found here: